 A couple of little tips and tricks if you don’t want to walk down the stairs.
-First of all, avoid the midship elevators, because normally you’re going to find that’s the busiest of all.
+First of all, avoid the midship elevators.
+You’re going to find that’s the busiest area of all.

 Use the elevators at either side of the ship.
 But the best tip of all is push up.
 Go up at least one level because the lift going up is going to be not very busy, so go up to come down.

 And that’s your best chance of getting in a lift with luggage and being able to get down.
 It would probably drive people crazy because that’s how you do it, but it’s an absolute must if the elevators are busy.